The original do-it-yourself travel guide to Europe SM

 First, lay your hands on a hotel list and city map.
 Both are available at the city tourist office, either free or for a nominal charge.
 Park your luggage in a train station locker or leave it in the trunk of your car if you are driving.
 Select the section of the city in which you wish to stay, based on your means of travel and objet de voyage.
 Start walking around your chosen neighborhood examining the hotels.
 For train travelers, this is easy since there is a high concentration of hotels within a five minute walk of the station.
 Auto travelers might just as well drive around and double park while making inquiries.
 For each hotel, check the tourist office brochure for prices of singles or doubles, as your case may be.
 If the hotel is not listed in the tourist office brochure, beware.

-Before driving in any city auto travelers can find valuable information in chapter 18, Driving in Europe: Car, Van, or Motorcycle.
+Before driving in any city auto travelers can find valuable information in chapter 18, Driving in Europe: Back Alley to Blazing Autobahn.
 Be especially wary of the Z.T.L. areas in many Italian cities.

 Target those hotels whose listed prices are above what you want to pay.
 Note that some of the better hotels do not list their least expensive rooms with the tourist office.
 And conversely, hotels listing very cheap rooms usually are fresh out because the cheap rooms went to the early birds.
 One big advantage of the cheapest room in a more expensive hotel is that a better breakfast is provided.
 This is especially true in Holland, Germany, and Scandinavia where breakfast can almost get you through to dinner.
 Help yourself again to that table full of eggs, cheese, meat, bread, milk, corn flakes, juices, fruits, etc., etc., but don't abuse the system by packing a lunch from the table unless the owner gives you the OK.